Michael A Rizzotti

 The first principle of the doctrine stipulates that the Trinity is an absolute mystery.
 Its revelation is only possible with the help of two spiritual activities: love and knowledge.
 With love, one is open to the fullest to life’s mystery.
 Through love, we may live the Trinity, although we may not be able to express its mystery.
 With knowledge, life could be experienced with the greatest of insight.
 Yet words and symbols may be inadequate to describe the whole reality of the Trinity.
 Its mystery is only accessible through God’s self-communication, which is a process of everlasting realization; herein lies the mystery.2

 With the Gospels, the Trinity is inaugurated.
 The narratives recount the story of Jesus who speaks of his Father, but also of the Holy Spirit.
-This development introduced a new dimension to the reality of God.
+This development introduced an alternate dimension to the reality of God.

 Throughout the centuries, the Church developed the doctrine apologetically.
 Most of it has been developed during the first fifteen centuries of the Church’s history.
 It has remained basically the same for the last five hundred years.

 Not until late in the fourth century did the Church’s teaching begin to take shape.4 The fundamental tenets developed by the magisterium define the Trinity as an absolute mystery and believe that one God exists in three persons: they are equal, co-eternal and omnipotent.5 God is one divine nature, one essence, and one substance.
 In the Trinity, the three persons are distinct from one another.
 The Father has no principle of origin.
 The Son is born from the substance of the Father.
 The Spirit is not begotten, but proceeds from the Father and the Son, from one principle, in one single spiration; e.g., action of breathing.